An appraisal is a thought process allowing the appraiser to come to an opinion of value.

-Generally speaking, the Sales Comparison Approach is the most accurate indicator of value of a residential property.
+Being the most popular approach, the Sales Comparison Approach is considered the most accurate and best indicator of value for a residential property.

-There are many reasons to purchase an appraisal from Graham Appraisal with the usual reason being real estate and mortgage transactions.
+There are many reasons to obtain an appraisal from Graham Appraisal with the most common reason being real estate and mortgage transactions.

 Other reasons for obtaining an appraisal report include: